General Scotts Artillery Bitters – The Ultimate Cannon Barrel Figural

-The third example was found in 2010 I believe and is the example noted above.
-It was badly stained and was purchased in a partnership by Bitters Collectors Jim Mitchell (Tampa, Florida) and Bill Taylor (Oregon).
+This bottle was badly stained and was purchased in a partnership by Bitters Collectors Jim Mitchell (Tampa, Florida) and Bill Taylor (Oregon).
 Bill eventually bought out Jim’s share in the bottle and took possession.
 I had the opportunity of seeing this bottle at Jim Mitchell’s sales table in Keene, New Hampshire at the Yankee Bottle Show that year and was impressed that it was found but concerned with its condition.
 Bill Taylor elected to have Bill Ham professionally clean the bottle and from what I understand, Bill (Ham) cleaned it and did a great job and the Bill (Taylor) that now owns it, is happy.

-The fourth example, was recently confirmed and resides in the collection of Jane and Charles Aprill in New Orleans, Louisiana.
+This next example, was recently confirmed and resides in the collection of Jane and Charles Aprill in New Orleans, Louisiana.
 This example is also ex: Carlyn Ring.
 According to Charles, when Carlyn Ring obtained her better example (now Fuss collection) she called him to dispose of her “old one”.
 He said he was glad to pick up her “used bottle”.

 Read Further: Figural Cannon Bottles – J T GAYEN / ALTONA